 How to know if you need professional help

 If your Labrador still has to bite you to get your attention, it is time for professional help.
-If they will not stop, no matter how many times you correct them, then it’s best to seek assistance from a professional who can come up with a training plan just for your dog.
+If they will not stop, no matter how many times you correct them, it’s best to seek assistance from a professional who can develop a training plan just for your dog.

 What to expect from professional help

 A professional will first meet with you and your Lab to review their plan for correcting the behavior.
 It may take time, but they will develop a plan that will work just for your Labrador’s personality.